Skip navigation

 Course summary

-This innovative international programme offers you the unique opportunity to undertake study (in English) and research in at least three different countries at our renowned partner institutions, culminating in the award of a multiple degree according to your chosen pathway.
+This International Master in Central & East European, Russian & Eurasian Studies offers you the unique opportunity to undertake study (in English) and research in at least three different countries at our renowned partner institutions, culminating in the award of a multiple degree according to your chosen pathway.
 WHY THIS PROGRAMME

-• If you are interested in the challenges faced by the states and societies of Central and Eastern Europe, Russia and Eurasia and their place within the new global order, this two-year programme is for you.
+• This two-year programme addresses the challenges faced by the states and societies of Central and Eastern Europe, the Balkans and Southeast Europe, Russia and broader Eurasia, and their place within the post-socialist space that is in fact fascinatedly diverse and, unfortunately, conflict-ridden.

-• Opportunities for placements at external organisations are included under each pathway.
+• Opportunities for placements at external organisations in the countries of this geographical space are included under each mobility study track.

 • The programme is delivered by leading experts in their specialist areas of research.